black32167/social_api/api/README.md

 Eases blackbox testing of service in mocked environment.

 ## User management API
 User management API.
-Enables users registration and authentication from other services.
+Provides users registration and authentication for other services.

 ## Message management API
-Provides endpoints for registered users to send and receive messages.
+Allows registered users to send and receive messages.

 ## Task management API
-Supports CRUD operation on tasks and notification.
+Enables basic tasks management.
-Each task has title, description and might have an assigned person responsible for task's fulfillment.
+Each task has a title, description and might have an assigned person responsible for task's fulfillment.
-Once task is submitted, message to assignee is sent using message service.
+Once task is submitted, message is sent to assignee using message service.